 - Must agree to abide by the Maine Judicial Branch policy Standards of Professional Conduct for Interpreters Providing Services in Judicial Proceedings; and

-- Must submit to a criminal history check completed by the Judicial Branch.
+- Must submit to and pass a background check completed by the Judicial Branch.

 Qualifications for: Tier I - $35 per interpreting hour*

-- File an approved Application for Maine Court Interpreting Work;
+- File an approved Application for Maine Court Interpreter Work;

 - Complete the Maine Court Interpreters Orientation Program (2 days).

 Qualifications for: Tier II - $45 per interpreting hour*

 - Successful completion of Tier I requirements AND

 - Two years at least of post-secondary education;